whonehuljain/nginx-reverse-proxy-docker/README.md

 ---

-## ❤ Health Checks
+## Bonus Tasks

-Each container has a health check configured to ensure the service is running and responsive.
+- Healthchecks: Each container has a health check configured to ensure the service is running and responsive.
+- Test Script: Added a test.sh script file that automatically tests the system.
+- Clear Logging: Added a custom log format for Nginx to provide clear and structured logs.

 ---